adamkpickering/adamkpickering.github.io/content/about.md

 draft: false
 ---

-I live in Edmonton, Alberta, Canada.
+Hello, my name is Adam Pickering and I live in Edmonton, Alberta, Canada.
-I'm interested in open-source sofware and hardware.
-My other interests include film, rock climbing and cooking.
+I work as a software engineer, and am interested in the ways technology affects us as individuals and as a society.

 To contact me you can use the email: